sarahcwesolowski/sarahcwesolowski.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+I have recently relocated to the United Kingdom, where I will start a position in early 2024 at [Yorkshire Building Society](https://www.ybs.co.uk) as a Data Science Behavioural Analysis & Support
-I'm currently a healthcare data scientist with the [University of Pennsylvania School of Medicine](https://pathology.med.upenn.edu) in Philadelphia, PA, USA. **I am relocating to the UK and seeking full-time positions in the data science or clinical data sectors.** I don't need visa sponsorship.
+Lead Manager.
+I was previously a healthcare data scientist at the University of Pennsylvania School of Medicine.

-Right now, I'm working with individual patient electronic health record (EHR) data to create personalised disease predictions.
-I use full-stack data science techniques to extract and process complex data (SQL and Azure Databricks), create custom machine learning models (Python and R), put models into deployment on Azure, and create beautiful and informative visualisations (usually with maplotlib and dash).
+As a professional data scientist, I use full-stack techniques to extract and process complex data (SQL and Azure Databricks), create custom machine learning models (Python and R), put models into deployment on Azure or other custom cloud platforms, and create beautiful and informative visualisations (usually with maplotlib/plptly and dash).
 Everything is under version control in github or gitlab.
 I am a skilled scientific programmer who has worked in a variety of architectures, and I am happy to integrate into new development stacks or determine new ones depending on the business use-case.
 Last but not least, I am passionate about managing projects and getting things done.
-I manage one major statistical methods development project for a Patient Centered Outcomes Research Institute grant which includes regular reports and visualization deliverables, and perform consultation and coding for two other primary aldosteronism (PA) projects.
-One project is the construction of interpretable classification models, and the other is deploying a realtime weekly targeting model for enroling patients in a PA prospective clinical study.
+I have managed a variety of research and consultation projects in various fields.